Chicago Stars FC: Stadiums

 During the team's membership in Women's Professional Soccer, the Chicago Red Stars played at Toyota Park.
 Now known as SeatGeek Stadium, it is a 20,000-seat soccer-specific stadium which was the home of the Chicago Fire FC from 2006 to 2019.
 From 2011 to 2015, in the Women's Premier Soccer League, Women's Premier Soccer League Elite league and National Women's Soccer League, the Red Stars played at the 3,000-seat Village of Lisle-Benedictine University Sports Complex.

 During the club's 2012 WPSL Elite season, some matches were played at the Concordia University Chicago Athletic Complex in River Forest, Illinois and the Lakeside Athletic Field at Northwestern University in Evanston, Illinois (today known as Martin Stadium) due to renovation at Benedictine University.
 In December 2015, the Chicago Red Stars announced their return to Toyota Park for their 2016 NWSL home games.

 In September 2025, with the club's lease at SeatGeek Stadium in Bridgeview set to expire, the Stars announced they would play the 2026 season at Northwestern Medicine Field at Martin Stadium.

 Ownership

-FC Indiana owners Gary Weaver, Dale Weaver, and Shek Borkowski began the idea for what started as "Chicago Professional Women's Soccer” and evidentially became the Chicago Red Stars.
+FC Indiana owners Gary Weaver, Dale Weaver, and Shek Borkowski began the idea for what started as "Chicago Professional Women's Soccer” and eventually became the Chicago Red Stars.
 The FC Indiana owners brought in Peter Wilt to lead their efforts in establishing the team, and they assembled a broad ownership group.